saavedra29/Minicash/README.md

 Minicash has been tested working on Linux with Python 3.5 and Python 3.6
 1. You can download it from [Pypi](https://pypi.org/search/?q=Minicash).
 Decompress the file in a folder and run `python setup.py install` from that folder.
 2. Alternatively you can download it straight from pip running `pip3 install Minicash`
 3. There are alse portable executable files to use [here](https://github.com/saavedra29/Minicash/releases).
-Download the `minicash_0_2_PortableOnefile.zip` file and extract the binary files inside it to the `/usr/local/bin` folder.
+Download the portable zip archive and extract the binary files inside it to the `/usr/local/bin` folder.

 *Important notes*:
 - Using a virtualenv is strongly adviced.